-Read with note 33, the financial statements have been prepared on a going concern basis using historical cost convention and on an accrual method of accounting, except for certain financial assets and liabilities which are measured at fair value (Refer note 3(d) below).
+The financial statements have been prepared on a going concern basis using historical cost convention and on an accrual method of accounting, except for certain financial assets and liabilities which are measured at fair value (Refer note 3(d) below).

 Vedanta Limited, the parent Company has through letter of support, agreed to continue to provide financial support to the Company for its continued operations at least for next eighteen months if the Company is unable to meet its funding requirements.
 Accordingly, these financial statements have been prepared on a going concern basis.

-3. Significant accounting policies
+3. Significant accounting policies a) Property, Plant and Equipment